Gastrointestinal pathology

 Gastrointestinal pathology is the subspecialty of surgical pathology which deals with the diagnosis and characterization of neoplastic and non-neoplastic diseases of the digestive tract and accessory organs, such as the pancreas and liver.
+The gastrointestinal tract is part of the digestive system or alimentary tract, and follows the passage of food and liquids as they pass through the body.
+The organs included in the gastrointestinal tract include the mouth, the throat (pharynx), esophagus, stomach, small intestine, large intestine, rectum and anus, in that order.

 Sub-specialty recognition and Board Certification

 Gastrointestinal pathology (including liver, gallbladder and pancreas) is a recognized sub-specialty discipline of surgical pathology.
 Recognition of a sub-specialty is generally related to dedicated fellowship training offered within the subspecialty or, alternatively, to surgical pathologists with a special interest and extensive experience in gastrointestinal pathology.
 There are approximately 30 gastrointestinal pathology fellowships offered within the United States (predominantly academic, and more recently three "corporate" fellowships).
 This translates to fewer than 40 fellowship trained gastrointestinal pathologists being trained annually in the United States each year.